fjelltopp/meerkat_dev/README.md

 # meerkat_dev
 Contains the configs and scripts required to run the Meerkat development environment.

+On some systems (Mac) it might be required to `pip install passlib` and execute the script by calling `python2 mk` instead.

 Get Started
 -----------
 1. Create folder to store the Meerkat Code base. e.g. /home/[user]/meerkat